StatStud/book-club/content/posts/power-versus-force.md

 ## Chapter 21: The Study of Pure Consciousness

+### Summary

+It should be **heavily emphasized** that the great human wisdom from extraordinary people didn't proceed from *conceptual rationalization* nor any other deeply *introspective* focus of the self--rather from a *leap* to a higher consciousness.
+That is both the common point of convergence and point of origin for all great human insight.

 ### Characteristics of Pure Consciousness

 Poorness can be seen as a quality characteristic of a limited self-image, which then **leads to** a scarcity of resources that follow.
 But it isn't a financial condition so much as it is a level of consciousness.
 Poor self-image calibrates to 60.